 On-campus housing is provided in cooperation with Duke University Conference Services.
 Students may request housing on Central Campus in one or two bedroom apartments.
 Central Campus is within an easy walking distance of the Divinity School and is served by the free Duke Transit System.
 Central Campus is also equipped with a convenience store, a swimming pool, and tennis courts.
 Central Campus apartments will be provided by reservation on a first come, first served basis.
 On-campus housing assignments will be available on orientation day.

 Students living within a 50-mile radius of the campus may commute daily.
 Others may wish to make housing arrangements at motels or campgrounds in the area.
-Persons desiring to live off-campus must make their own arrangements, although the Course of Study office does make available a listing of sublet apartments and houses in the spring.
-Sublet lists will be available from the Course of Study office begining in April 2015.
+Persons desiring to live off-campus must make their own arrangements, although the Course of Study office has arranged special rates with some area hotels and will also make available a listing of sublet apartments and houses in the spring.
+Sublet lists will be available from the Course of Study office beginning in April 2015.